Shih-Ho (Simon) Chao, Ph.D., P.E.

 The University of Texas at Arlington

 Vice-Director of NSF I/UCRC (UTA Site of CICI - Center for the Integration of Composites into Infrastructure) and Research Center of Excellence on Sustainable and Resilient Civil Infrastructure (SARCI)

 416 Yates Street, Suite 425 Nedderman Hall, Arlington, Texas 76019-0308

 Phone: (817) 272-2550

-Dr. Chao was the recipient of the ACI Chester Paul Siess Award for Excellence in Structural Research and AISC Milek Young Researcher Fellowship Award, as well as the Outstanding Civil Engineering Instructor Award at the University of Texas at Arlington, and the 2015 UT System Regents' Outstanding Teaching Award.
+Dr. Chao was the recipient of the ACI Chester Paul Siess Award for Excellence in Structural Research and AISC Milek Young Researcher Fellowship Award, the Outstanding Civil Engineering Instructor Award at the University of Texas at Arlington, and the 2015 UT System Regents' Outstanding Teaching Award.